Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

 // No need for a rain coat.
 ```

-The above condition is false, therefore the else block was executed.
-How about if our condition is more than two, we will use *else if* conditions.
+The last condition is false, therefore the else block was executed.
+What if we have more than two conditions?
+We wwould use in that case *else if* conditions.

-### if else if else
+### If, Else If, Else

-On our daily life, we make decision on daily basis.
-We make decision not by checking  one or two conditions instead we make decisions based on multiple conditions.
-As similar to our daily life, programming is also full conditions.
+In our daily life we make decisions on daily basis.
+We make decisions not by checking one or two conditions, instead we make decisions based on multiple conditions.
+As similar to our daily life, programming is also full of conditions.
 We use *else if* when we have multiple conditions.

 ```js
 // syntax